 Potato Avocado "Toast" with Perfectly Poached Eggs

-A healthy toast alternative.
+If you prefer to use frozen hash brown potatoes be sure to thaw them and squeeze out all the moisture before forming patties.
 If you use almond or cassava flour this recipe is Whole 30 compliant.
 Cassava works much more like flour and holds together better.
 Of course if you are not following Whole 30 you can use any flour you wish.
 Makes about six patties.
 Save extra patties in the fridge and reheat in pan with a little clarified butter the next day or two!

 - 5 cups grated potato (white or sweet potato)